 HOW DO I KNOW IF I NEED PIPE LINING?

-If you own or manage a building that is more than 10 years old, the damage is probably already in progress.
-Usually you will experience or see symptoms of pipe corrosion.
-Symptoms include discolored water, stains on sinks and tubs, odors or leaks due, poor water flow, or continuous sewage back ups.
+When you own or manage a building over 10 years old, the damage is probably in progress.
+Undoubtedly, you’ll experience or see symptoms of pipe corrosion which include the following:

 WHAT TYPE OF LINES CAN BE LINED?